 Link Blasting – This refers to typically using automated software to create links en masse to your website.
 This used to work but it’s a terrible idea nowadays and very easy to detect, at that.

 Blog Networks – Another link building method where you are basically purchasing links from an established authoritative network of blogs with a lot of link juice to pass around.

-Anything Unnatural – Really anything which can be considered unnatural with regards to SEO is considered black hat, so if you're ever in doubt over something you are doing to improve your rankings, odds are Google won't like it.
-Stick to my white hat SEO examples instead, methods which are evergreen to SEO.
+Anything Unnatural – Really anything which can be considered unnatural with regards to SEO is considered black hat, so if you’re ever in doubt over something you are doing to improve your rankings, odds are Google won’t like it.
+Stick to my white hat SEO examples instead which I covered in my what is white hat SEO post, methods which are evergreen to SEO.